-- D. Education and Services for Smokers: In light of numerous adverse health effects associated with active smoking, and with exposure to second hand smoke, the university will provide educational services to faculty, staff, and students about the hazards of smoking and information and services on quitting smoking.
-In addition to consulting with their own health care providers, students, faculty, and staff may get assistance from the following university programs. - 1.
-Students may contact the NMSU Student Health Center for information and programs on quitting smoking. - Faculty and staff may obtain assistance in smoking cessation through the Employee Health Center. - E. Cooperation and Compliance: This policy relies on the mutual courtesy and cooperation of smokers and nonsmokers for its success.
-It is the responsibility of all members of the NMSU community to observe the provisions of this policy on smoking.
+- E. Cooperation and Compliance: This Rule relies on the mutual courtesy and cooperation of smokers and nonsmokers for its success.
+It is the responsibility of all members of the NMSU community to observe the provisions of this Rule on smoking.
 Complaints or concerns or disputes regarding its implementation should be referred to the immediate supervisor for resolution.
 The Office of Environmental Health & Safety will assist in determining what distance or location is reasonable for the particular situation.
 If a resolution cannot be reached, the matter will be referred by the supervisor to the appropriate department head, director, dean, vice president for mediation.
-Managers, department heads and unit directors are responsible for seeing that persons in their areas are informed and comply with this smoking policy.
-Those having difficulty complying with these restrictions are encouraged to seek assistance from the resources listed in Section D. Students, faculty, and staff violating this policy are subject to disciplinary action.
+Managers, department heads and unit directors are responsible for seeing that persons in their areas are informed and comply with this smoking Rule.
+Those having difficulty complying with these restrictions are encouraged to seek assistance from the resources listed in Section D. Students, faculty, and staff violating this Rule are subject to disciplinary action.
 Any person who commits an unlawful act under any of the provisions of the New Mexico "Clean Indoor Air Act" shall be fined in an amount not less than ten dollars or more than twenty-five dollars for each violation. - F. Disposal of Tobacco Waste: Anyone who chooses to smoke or use smokeless tobacco on campus must discard the waste in an appropriate manner. - 3.99 Prohibition of Hazing and Hostile Misconduct [Policy approved by the Administrative Council 10.14.08; policy adoption ratified by the Board of Regents 07.29.09] [Amendment recommended by the Administrative Council 03.09.11; approved by the Board of Regents 03.14.11] - A. Policy Overview: New Mexico State University promotes a safe environment where students, faculty, staff and visitors may reside on campus, participate in university sponsored activities and be members of organizations recognized by NMSU without compromising health, safety, or wellness.
 It is therefore the University's policy to prohibit any act or omission which constitutes hazing, bullying or other hostile misconduct, as well as retaliation against persons who report misconduct pursuant to this policy.
 In the event an allegation of hazing, bullying, hostile misconduct or retaliation is substantiated after objective investigation, appropriate corrective or disciplinary action will be taken to ensure that the offensive behavior does not recur.